Connecting Your Zendesk Instance

 Your Zendesk subdomain is incorrect.
 Check the URL you use to access Zendesk (e.g., yourcompany.zendesk.com → use yourcompany).

-"Authorization failed"
+"Authorisation failed"

 You cancelled the OAuth approval or there was an error.
 Try again, and make sure to click "Allow" when Zendesk asks for permission.